ialbert/bio/doc/bio-install.md

 Type `bio` followed by one or more accession numbers followed by one or more flags or options.

-    bio ACC1 [ACC2 ACC3] --option1 --option2 --flag1 ...
+    bio ACC1 [ACC2 ACC3] --option1 value1 --flag1 ...

 1. A `flag` is a parameter that does not take additional values: `--fetch`
 1. An `option` is a parameter that takes an additional value: `--start 100`

-Use the `-v` command to produce verbose outputs for each command.
+Use the `-v` flag to produce verbose outputs for each command.

+### Subcommands

+Certain words may not be accession numbers as they carry additional meaning and trigger alternative actions

+    bio align ACC1 [ACC2 ACC3] --option1 value1 --flag1 ...

+You may get help on alignments with:

+    bio align -h

 ## Getting help

     bio -h